epfl-si/ansible-collection-git/README.md

     ensure:
       checked_out: true

-- name: Verify that the checked out revision is a descendant from some tag epfl_si.git.git_branch:
+- name: Verify that the checked out revision is a descendant from some branch epfl_si.git.git_branch:
     repository: '{{ image_serving_build_dir }}'
     branch: master